Consultancy: Communications for the Caribbean Investment Forum in Jamaica

 How to Get Involved?

-1. Download and complete the online Expression of Interest form no later than March 15, 2025.
+1. Download and complete the Expression of Interest form no later than March 15, 2025.

 2. Please email your dynamic proposal and the following supporting documents by May